 Why do you need an UnderQuilt?

 As comfortable as hammocks are for camping, one persistent problem is that if the temperature is under 70 degrees, the bottom of the hammock gets cold.
 Many people use insulation wrapped around the outside of the hammock to prevent heat loss.
-This insulation can be in the form of an UnderQuilt (UQ).
+This insulation can be in the form of a hammock UnderQuilt (UQ).